 Just like the name implies, quick breads and muffins are quick to make (and get eaten quickly too)!
 Quick breads are a great gift, and as an added bonus, they fill your kitchen with wonderful smells!
 A lot of people give cookies at Christmas time, but we like the idea of giving something a little different!
 A quick bread can be eaten at breakfast, for a snack, or as a treat.
 Use our base recipe as a guide, or try out our other variations!

 We included Cranberry Zucchini Bread on our list, and while we realize that zucchini is not in season right now, its green color paired with red cranberries is perfect for Christmas time!

 Try out these other delicious quick bread recipes, and be sure to watch and read our culinary tips for guaranteed recipe success!

 Hopefully this list gave you some good ideas for homemade Christmas food gifts!
 Whatever you choose to purchase or make, remember that what matters most is the gesture and the sentiment that it was made with love.

-Although we wish we could mail you all treats from our kitchens, we are happy to know that we can give you the gift of culinary skills and recipes!
 Let us know in the comments what homemade food gifts you are making for family and friends this year!

 Wishing you the happiest of holidays to YOUR taste!